adhdtiger-net/snapraid-aio-script/README.md

 ### OMV7 USERS
 OMV7's SnapRAID plugins introduced support for multiple arrays.
 This means each SnapRAID config file does not have a predictable name, unlike what occurred with OMV6 or standard SnapRAID installs.
-If running on OMV7, the AIO Script will search for a SnapRAID configuration file in the new path `/etc/snapraid/`.
+When running on OMV7, the AIO Script will search for a single SnapRAID configuration file in the new path `/etc/snapraid/`.
 If multiple arrays are found, it will inform you to adjust your configuration.

 ## First Run
 If you start with empty disks, you cannot use (yet) this script, since it expects SnapRAID files which would not be found.